quoter/quoter/README.md

 bun run start
 ```

+### Running with PM2

+If you want to run Quoter in the background, we recommend using [PM2](https://pm2.keymetrics.io).
+Quoter includes an `ecosystem.config.js` file, which allows using PM2 without any additional configuration.

+Install PM2 with `bun install -g pm2`, then `cd` into the Quoter directory and run `pm2 start`.
+You can then manage Quoter with `pm2` commands, such as `pm2 restart quoter` to restart the bot.

 ## 🤝 Contributing

 Thank you for your interest in contributing to Quoter!
 Before you get started, please read our [Code of Conduct](CODE_OF_CONDUCT.md).
 If you're developing a new feature, or making significant changes, please open an issue first to discuss it with us.